 Safety Data Sheets (SDS)

-SDSs are the primary source of information intended to outline the special precautions and controls necessary for handling specific hazardous chemicals and responding to emergency situations.
-SDSs are typically provided by the chemical manufacturer or chemical supplier and are usually divided into approximately eight to ten sections.
-The different sections of an SDS may vary slightly from manufacturer to manufacturer (e.g., section titles and section order), but each MSDS shall contain the following information:
+SDS are the primary source of information intended to outline the special precautions and controls necessary for handling specific hazardous chemicals and responding to emergency situations.
+SDS’s are typically provided by the chemical manufacturer or chemical supplier and are required to be presented in a consistent 16-section format;